rbasniak/rbk-api-modules/README.md

 The `rbkApiModules.Infrastructure.Api` must be referenced in the `Api` project.

+The `rbkApiModules.Infrastructure.Utilities` must be referenced in the `Database` project.

 All other libraries are optional and need to be referenced only in the `Api` project, with exception to the `rbkApiModules.Authentication`, which if is used needs to referenced in the `Models` project.